SnooZ-ZA/BOBsRobATM/README.md

 ensure BOBsRobATM

-add item 'atmcracker' to your database items
+add item 'atmcracker' to your database items. item removed on successful hack

 # Use: